United Arab Emirates

 Employer Costs in the UAE

 After one month of employment, the employer is required to register a UAE citizen/GCC national with the General Pension and Social Security Authority (GPSSA).
+In the United Arab Emirates (UAE), employers are required to cover various costs related to their employees, including health insurance and visa costs.

 12.50% – Social Security (basic social security plus housing allowance, based on monthly minimum of 1,000 AED and maximum of 50,000 AED)